helmut.cloud

 3. Test your node:

-1. Testing your nodes couldn’t be easier!
-No need to publish the node to test it pretty amazing, right? 😎 Once you’re happy with your code, open a terminal in VSCode and run: npm run link .
-This command will automatically link your helmut.cloud agent to the file path where your node lives on your local machine.
+2. Next, link your node to the helmut.cloud agent by running:: npm run link .
+This command automatically links the helmut.cloud agent to the local file path where your node code lives on your local machine.

 1. Copy the JSON output, hop over to the Stream Designer Studio, and drop the spec into the search bar of the node panel.